From Subdirect Sums to Virtuality: The general structure

-I believe that this new view/realization of our subject may provide a key to progress on other questions, even in better understanding some already known results and thereby also enhancing their deepening or implementation; as a possible such reviewing, I could among others think of that over the issue of the lattice of such subgroups, also of normal subgroups; on this subject it should anyway be expedient to revisit, among many others of course, \cite {MDM},\cite{SUZ},\cite{JT}.
+\textit{I believe that this new view/realization of our subject may provide a key to progress on other questions, even in better understanding some already known results and thereby also enhancing their deepening or implementation; as a possible such reviewing might be thought the issue of the lattice of such subgroups, also of the normal subgroups; on this subject it should anyway be expedient to revisit, among many others of course, \cite {MDM},\cite{SUZ},\cite{JT}.}